mintty/mintty/wiki/Tips.md

 caused by, or fixable by, mintty); it is a generic problem of cygwin/msys and occurs likewise in all other pty-based terminals (e.g. xterm).

+### Signal processing with alien programs ###

+The same workaround handles interrupt signals, particularly Control+C, which does not otherwise function as expected with non-cygwin programs.

 ## Terminal type detection – check if running inside mintty ##